2pai/wit-iot/readme-en.md

 ```

-Then, the code is ready to compile to your IoT Device.
+Then, the code is ready to be compiled to your IoT Device.

 ## Run The Application